Whether you are a beginner learning the ropes or a seasoned player honing your skills, choosing the right cricket bat is essential.

 Weight Range: 1lb 7oz to 1lb 9oz

-Our Notes: Size one bats are ideal for young beginners, usually in the age group of 4-5 years.
+Our Notes: Size 1 bats are ideal for young beginners, typically in the 4-5 year age group.
 These bats are designed to be lightweight and manageable, making it easier for young players to control the bat and learn the basics of batting.

 Size Two Cricket Bats